 Depending on the size of your back yard and the regulations placed by your local ordinances on above ground pools, you have to decide whether a round or oval pool is most appropriate for your set up.
 In some cases we come across, customers lean more towards the oval shape because they assume it is bigger.
 However, again, depending on the size of your back yard, the round pool may still be more logical.

-For example, a 24′ round pool holds the same amount of water as a 15′ x 30′ oval pool, but the round pool is priced much less.
+For example, a 24′ round pool holds more water water than a 15′ x 30′ oval pool, but the round pool is priced much less.
 The oval is priced more because it has more parts that hold it together so it doesn’t collapse from water pressure.

 If aesthetics plays a major role in your selection, when you build a deck with an oval pool it closely resembles an inground pool.
 Many families prefer this look over a traditional round pool.
 In the end though, it really depends on what you want and need from your pool.